KtyJIxy/Calc/README.md

 3. Wait about 15 minutes.
 4. Download an [Artifact](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).
 Size of an `.apk` is circa 15 MB, installed app — 40 MB.
 5. Do some debugging to get it properly starting.
 Frankly, I'd be happy to do it myself, but Android Studio from Google doesn't like AMD Hardware very very much :anguished:.

+### Contributing

+Feel free to do whatever you wish with all you see here.
+Use [Planning Notes](https://github.com/KtyJIxy/Calc/blob/main/Planning%20Notes.md) and [Stage Planner](https://github.com/KtyJIxy/Calc/blob/main/Stage%20Planner.md) for you inspiration.

 ### License